-Confinement nurses swear by their bone broth recipes and for good reason!
+Confinement nurses swear by their bone broth recipes and Chinese soups and for good reason!
 They are the breastmilk bomb!
 Have a different one each week.
 You can vary the base between grass-fed beef bones, collagen-rich chicken feet, pork shank bones and even fish head.
 Add some green papaya, yam and ginger – and you’ve got the ingredients for a delicious soup base, rich in highly bio-available minerals and collagen to replenish your body and keep you glowing from the inside out.
 You can even use the broth to cook your whole grains and stir-fries.

-For the vegans and vegetarians, did know that ginger root joins fenugreek, nettle, blessed thistle and fennel as one of the top ingredients to boost milk production?
-Plus, breastfeeding is thirsty work!
-A cuppa bone broth is exactly what you need.
+For the vegans and vegetarians, did know that ginger root joins fenugreek, nettle, blessed thistle and fennel as one of the top ingredients to boost milk production, too?
+Breastfeeding is thirsty work!

 Eat Your Stress Away With Leafy Greens